tkhamez/neucore/doc/API.md

 Player API
 - Return the logged in player with all properties. `GET /user/player/show`
-- Check whether groups for this account are disabled or will be disabled soon. `GET /user/player/groups-disabled`
+- Checks whether groups for this account are disabled or will be disabled soon. `GET /user/player/groups-disabled`
 - Submit a group application. `PUT /user/player/add-application/{gid}`
 - Cancel a group application. `PUT /user/player/remove-application/{gid}`
 - Show all group applications. `GET /user/player/show-applications`